EDITORS NOTE: This post is from 2010. Check out this 2017 post on chat bots. The future is now.

-The Semantic Web (call it Web 3.0 if you will) is both fantastic and, like most new technology, a bit scary: Do I really like the idea of every little move I make becoming data to be tagged and processed electronically?
+The Semantic Web (Web 3.0) is both fantastic and, like most new technology, a bit scary: Do I really like the idea of every little move I make becoming data to be tagged and processed electronically?
 What if it ends up in the wrong hands?
 And what to think of the “Big Brother” effect?
 Spooky right?
 On the flip side, how cool will it be when your calendar displays the photos you took on a particular day and time.

-Yup, it’s exciting and scary.
-What will life be like?
-Seems to me there will be a serious trade off of human interaction for the conveniences this artificial intelligence offers.
-But really, will we have a choice?
+The conveniences of artificial intelligence vs human interaction.
+Will we have a choice?
 This semantic world is moving very fast in business, science, and medicine.
 Read the book and be amazed.

 My recent move to a new home and office revealed how natural the progression may be.
 Here’s why.